syaifulafrizal/global-pra-observation/AUTOMATION_SETUP.md

 - ✅ **All stations**: The daily task will process every station in `stations.json`
 - ⚙️ **Specific stations**: If you need to limit to specific stations, you can modify the task action to include `$env:INTERMAGNET_STATIONS="KAK,HER"` before running the script

+## Optional: GitHub Pages Deployment

+If you want to automatically deploy the frontend to GitHub Pages after processing, set the `GITHUB_REPO` environment variable.
+See `GITHUB_PAGES_SETUP.md` for full instructions.

 ## Windows Server Setup

 ### Option 1: Automated Setup (Recommended)